sgngr/izle/README.md

 ![ScreenShot](https://raw.githubusercontent.com/sgngr/izle/main/izle-Screenshot.png)

 izle is for watching live streams and YouTube's channels.
-It works on Linux and Windows operating system. izle supports three types of video channel:
+It works on Linux and Windows operating system. izle supports four types of video channel:

 - Basic channel: Any video URL supported by mpv.